The President and Vice President congratulate the King of Bahrain on his country's National Day

-His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, “may God protect him,” sent a congratulatory message to his brother, His Majesty King Hamad bin Isa Al Khalifa, King of the brotherly Kingdom of Bahrain, on the occasion of the Kingdom’s National Day.
+His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, sent a cable of congratulations to his brother, His Majesty King Hamad bin Isa Al Khalifa, King of the brotherly Kingdom of Bahrain, on the occasion of the Kingdom’s National Day.

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, “may God protect him,” sent a similar cable of congratulations to His Majesty King Hamad bin Isa Al Khalifa.
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, sent a similar cable of congratulations to His Majesty King Hamad bin Isa Al Khalifa.

 His Highness Sheikh Mohammed bin Rashid Al Maktoum sent a similar cable of congratulations to His Royal Highness Prince Salman bin Hamad Al Khalifa, Crown Prince and Prime Minister of the sisterly Kingdom of Bahrain.